Everyone has questions.

 When entering your name and serial number, please type them in exactly as they were sent to you in the license email.
 Do not include any quotation marks ".

-If you are still having problems registering your plug-in, please contact us.
+If you are still having problems registering your plug-in, please contact support.

 Q: I cannot find my serial number(s).
 What should I do now?

-You can retrieve your serial numbers by visiting your account on our website.
-Enter the email address you used to purchase your u-he software and our system will send you a list of all your licenses and serial numbers.
+You can retrieve your serial numbers by visiting the My Licenses page on our website.
+Enter the email address you used to purchase your u-he software and our system will send you a list of all your registered serial numbers.